-This course provides extensive experience in developing competence in the skills and ability to work with parents and other adults in the home, school, and community, particularly those from homes where English is not the primary language.
-Teacher education candidates engage in a variety of role-playing activities to provide simulated experience in these skills.
+This course provides extensive experience in developing competence in the skills and ability to work with parents and other adults in the home, school, and community, including those from homes where English is not the primary language.
+Teacher education candidates build CCSS standards-based mini-activities for math, science, and literacy and engage in role-playing activities to provide simulated experience in these skills.